Data Centers in Oklahoma City

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: The market has 0 direct public cloud on-ramps as of September 2025.
-Secure, low-latency access to hyperscale clouds like AWS, Google Cloud (GCP), and Microsoft Azure is achieved via private network connections to the major interconnection hub in Dallas.
+Direct Cloud On-Ramps: The market has 0 direct public cloud on-ramps, enabling access to 0 cloud regions locally, as of September 2025.
+Businesses connect to hyperscale clouds via private network links to the major hub in Dallas.

-Bare Metal: Bare metal server options are available in the region, typically through providers with a presence in the broader South Central US.
-Services from providers like Hivelocity offer dedicated compute resources for performance-intensive applications.
+Bare Metal: Bare metal server options are available from providers.
+These services offer dedicated compute capacity for performance-sensitive applications.

 Power Analysis

-Average Cost Of Power: The average industrial power cost in Oklahoma City is approximately $0.06/kWh as of May 2025.
-This rate is among the lowest in the nation and provides a substantial long-term operational cost advantage for high-density deployments.
-The grid mix is primarily composed of fossil fuels (~60%), with significant contributions from nuclear (~20%) and renewables (~20%).
+Average Cost Of Power: Industrial electricity rates are approximately US$0.058/kWh, as of May 2025.
+This extremely competitive pricing can significantly reduce total cost of ownership for large-scale deployments.
+The grid mix is primarily composed of fossil fuels (~60%), with nuclear and renewables each contributing about 20%.

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers in Oklahoma City are situated to serve the city’s core business districts and key industries, including energy, aerospace, logistics, and back-office operations.
-This proximity supports low-latency requirements for local enterprise and government clients.
+Proximity To Key Business Districts: Data centers in Oklahoma City serve the metro's core business district, which includes energy, aerospace, and state government sectors.
+Proximity allows for low-latency connections supporting local enterprise operations.

 Natural Disaster Risk

-Oklahoma City has a Moderate natural disaster risk profile, with a FEMA National Risk Index score of 43.30 as of September 2025.
-The location is free from hurricane and coastal flooding risks, but it is exposed to specific regional hazards.
+Oklahoma City has a Moderate disaster risk profile, with a FEMA National Risk Index score of 43.30 out of 100, as of September 2025.
+The primary environmental threats are atmospheric and geological.